A Complete Guide To Butter

 Butter is a byproduct of milk which is made by churning milk or cream.
-It’s mostly made from cow’s milk though milk from goat, buffalos, and sheep may also be used.
+It’s mostly made from cow’s milk though milk from goat, buffalo, and sheep may also be used.
 Salt, coloring, flavoring, and preservatives may be added before the butter is packed.
+You can eat butter on the Candida diet, along with some other dairy products.
+You can read more about the Candida diet here.

 Production